fricciardi/datetime2/docs/interface.rst

 * If the attribute is retrieved from a base class instance, there are two
   cases:

+  * The instance does not have the attribute: the attribute lookup mechanism looks for it in the corresponding :class:`Date` class definition, where it is found since it was created at registration time.
+The attribute is created and added to the instance by monkey patching, so the next time the interface class instance is returned as indicated below.
   * The instance already has the attribute, which is retrieved normally.
     Note that this attribute is an instance of the modified interface class, not of the original one.
-  * The instance does not have the attribute: the attribute lookup mechanism looks for it in the corresponding :class:`Date` class definition, where it is found since it was created at registration time.
-The attribute is created and added to the instance by monkey patching, so the next time it is returned as indicated above.

 This quite complex implementation has a few advantages: